daw017/PSYC193_IntroPython_W2019/README.md

 ## First class Jan 9th, 2019

 ## Course description
 This course will introduce new programmers to Python and Jupyter Notebooks.
-Experience in another language may help, but no programming experience is neccessary as we'll start with the basics.
+Experience in another language may help, but no programming experience is necessary as we'll start with the basics.

 Along the way you'll learn how to implement some simple statistical tests and general analysis techniques that many of you will encounter in your course work and in research projects.